shivahr/MobileFoundation-Ionic-Cloudant-PouchDB-Sync/README.md

 <img src="doc/source/images/Architecture.png" alt="Architecture diagram" width="640" border="10" />

+1. User launches the mobile app.
+A call is made to MobileFirst adapter to fetch content.
+2. MobileFirst adapter fetches the content from Cloudant NoSQL DB and returns it to the mobile app for displaying to user.
+3. Mobile app sets up automatic sync between local PouchDB and Cloudant NoSQL DB.
+The next time user launches the app and the device is offline, the content is fetched from local PouchDB instead of Cloudant.
+4. An external user or application updates the content in Cloudant NoSQL DB.
+5. When the device gets network connectivity, PouchDB automatically syncs up the data with Cloudant NoSQL DB.
+The data displayed on app is udpated accordingly.

 ## Steps
 1. [Setup Ionic and MFP CLI](#step-1-setup-ionic-and-mfp-cli)
 2. [Create Ionic Sample Application](#step-2-create-ionic-sample-application)